NEONScience/AOP-EMIT/README.md

 <img src="img/capstone_workflow.png">

 ### Instructions to Set up the Python Environment:
 The code for this project will be completed in Jupyter Notebooks in the Python programming language.
-To run the code, a way to open, use, and edit Jupyter Notebooks is required (such as Jupyter Notebooks itself or Visual Studio Code).
+To run the code, an Interactive Development Environment (IDE) is required to open, use, and edit Jupyter Notebook (.ipynb) files (we recommend Jupyter Notebooks, installed through [Anaconda](https://www.anaconda.com/) or alternatively [Visual Studio Code[(https://code.visualstudio.com/)).
 Additionally, an environment and repository with specific packages and libraries is needed.
-To create said Python environment (called `lpdaac_vitals`, ensure mamba is installed and then use these commands:
+To create said Python environment (called `lpdaac_vitals` or another name of your choice), ensure mamba is installed and then use these commands:

 ```
 * mamba create -n lpdaac_vitals -c conda-forge --yes python=3.10 fiona=1.8.22 gdal earthaccess h5py h5netcdf spectral scikit-image